How CBD Oil is Made [From the hemp plant to the tincture]

 CBD itself comes from the hemp plant.
 Hemp is a member of the cannabis family.
 The relationship between marijuana and CBD is more akin to 2nd cousins, rather than siblings.
 They are not the same thing.

 Since its formal legalization in 2018, hemp can be grown in any state.
 However, according to the FDA, states must meet certain regulations in order to grow hemp.
 In order to be approved to grow hemp, a state must submit a plan to the United States Department of Agriculture.
 That plan must contain a variety of information, including all state regulations about their licensing, security, background checks for employees, and more.

-Once that plan has been approved, a state may grant licences to growers.
+Once that plan has been approved, a state may grant licenses to growers.
 Licensed growers can begin growing, producing, and manufacturing hemp.
 That hemp may then be processed into CBD.

 There are, of course, 50 states, and each has a different plan and regulatory scheme for growing hemp.
 For example, in Pennsylvania, the state Department of Agriculture sets the guidelines for how hemp may be grown.
 Applicants must pay for a permit and provide information on how the hemp will be grown and tested.

 Furthermore, as set by the parameters within the 2018 Farm Bill, no hemp may contain more than .3% THC.
 THC is the active cannabinoid in marijuana associated with intoxication.
 CBD, like THC, is a cannabinoid, of which there are around 110 different types.
 However, THC is what is responsible for the "high" feeling.
 Any CBD that is found to contain above .3% THC must be destroyed.

 Fortunately, THC-free CBD oil is very popular as well.
 It is perfect for individuals who want to take CBD to improve their wellness without any concerns about a positive drug test.
 It is also a very natural form of CBD.

 CBD Manufacturing & Processing